 It is important for pensioners aged over 74 to remember that they must have a valid free TV Licence.
 Failure to renew free licences on time annually renders views liable to the same fines as detailed above.

 Licences are issued by addresses.
 The TV Licence is required regardless of how you obtain your TV signals.
 As such, any source including all the following means you need a current TV Licence: Freeview (via traditional aerial), Freesat or YouView, Sky, Virgin Media or BT TV, Apple, Roku or Amazon.
-Even watching YouTube downloads on a television set requires you to have an up to dare television licence, as does watching “catch-up” TV.
+Even watching YouTube downloads on a television set requires you to have an up to date television licence, as does watching “catch-up” TV.

-Is watching BBC iPlayer illegal?
+Is watching BBC iPlayer illegal without a licence?